 Our strategic imperative to build the best networks is focused on the expansion of our all-fibre network to more homes and business locations.
-At December 31, 2021, our fibre-to-the-premise (FTTP) broadband fibre network covered approximately 6.2 million premises (homes and business locations), and our combined FTTP and fibre-to-the-node (FTTN) broadband fibre network covered approximately 10 million premises in Ontario, Québec, the Atlantic provinces and Manitoba.
-It enables the delivery of Bell's next-generation fibre-optic high-speed Internet service marketed as Fibe Internet, offering total download access speeds of up to 1.5 gigabits per second (Gbps) with FTTP through our Gigabit Fibe 1.5 service, or download speeds of up to 100 megabits per second (Mbps) with FTTN.
-It also enables the delivery of our Internet service marketed as Virgin Plus Internet, offering download speeds of up to 100 Mbps.
+At December 31, 2022, our broadband fibre network, consisting of fibreto-the-premise (FTTP) and fibre-to-the-node (FTTN) locations, covered approximately 10 million homes and businesses in Ontario, Québec, the Atlantic provinces and Manitoba.
+Our all-fibre network enables the delivery of Bell's next-generation fibre-optic high-speed Internet service marketed as Fibe Internet, offering symmetrical download and upload speeds of up to 3 gigabits per second (Gbps) with FTTP through our Gigabit Fibe 3.0 service, and symmetrical download and upload speeds of up to 8 Gbps with FTTP through our Gigabit Fibe 8.0 service available in eligible areas of Toronto.
+Fibe Internet further offers download speeds of up to 100 megabits per second (Mbps) with FTTN.
+Our network also enables the delivery of our Internet service marketed as Virgin Plus Internet, offering download speeds of up to 300 Mbps.
 Refer to section 3.6, Networks - Wireline - High-speed fibre deployment in this Annual Information Form for more details concerning the deployment of our fibre-optic high-speed Internet services.